meet the team

 I am a trained Newborn Care Specialist; I have worked with many families of multiples; and I am infant CPR AED trained.

-As a doula, I am inspired by seeing this voice grow and be used.
-I am always honored to be invited to a birth to hold the space for families to have an empowered and positive birth.
+As a doula, I am always honored to be invited to a birth to hold the space for families to have an empowered and positive birth and parenting experience.

 Intuition, patience and an open mind are the foundation of my support to you.
 My goal is to build a relationship of open communication and trust within your care team.
 My previous professional history wholly compliments my doula work.
 I managed non-profits working with adults with intellectual disabilities providing me with years of experience supporting people in making their own informed choices and making their voices heard.

 My current focus in Birthing Stone is supporting all of our families in finding the perfect match of services and doulas.
 I also love offering our in-person sleep coaching to help families get the important sleep they need.

 Ongoing education and training is important to me.
 I have completed two doula certifications, an intensive internship through Mother Tree Birth, and attended many ongoing education trainings.
 I advanced my labor training by completing the Spinning Babies workshop, HUG trainings, and lactation education modules.
 I am also trained and experienced in postpartum care, and facilitated the postpartum doula training at Birthingway College of Midwifery for several years.
 I am a former Faculty for the labor doula division of CAPPA- and international organization for training doulas and childbirth educators.

 I’m a mom of two rambunctious, loving and smiling little boys.
 We enjoy gardening, heading to the beach with our springer spaniel, Jackson, and baking.
 My partner & I relish in date nights- which usually include trying new great food and exploring Portland.